Geometric bounds for Steklov and weighted Neumann eigenvalues on Euclidean domains: Introduction and main results

-An interesting phenomenon occurs when one considers maximizing $\sigma_k(\Omega)|{\partial\Omega}|$ in dimension $d=2$.
+An interesting phenomenon arises when one maximizes $\sigma_k(\Omega)|{\partial\Omega}|$ in dimension $d=2$.
 Via homogenization and conformal invariance of the Steklov spectrum, it was proved in \cite{Girouard-Karpukhin-Lagace:2021:continuity-of-eigenval} that the estimate

 is sharp.
-We are going to use the same homogenization ideas to obtain sharp upper bounds in higher dimensions for the following class of admissible $\Omega$, which includes Lipschitz domains. \begin{definition} A domain $\Omega \subset \R^d$ is called \emph{admissible} if it satisfies the following two assumptions: \begin{itemize} \item $C^\infty(\overbar{\Omega})$ is dense in $H^1(\Omega)$; \item the embedding $H^1(\Omega) \to L^2(\Omega)$ is compact. \end{itemize} \end{definition} \begin{remark} Bounded domains with continuous boundary (that is, $\Omega$ can be locally represented as the epigraph of a continuous function) are admissible, see, for example, \cite[Theorem~1.1.6/2]{Mazja:1985:-sobolev-spaces} and \cite[Theorem~V.4.17]{Edmunds-Evans:1987:spec-theory-diff-operators}. \end{remark} \begin{remark} The definition of admissibility is chosen mainly to ensure the applicability of the variational characterization of Corollary~\ref{cor:k-th-eigenval-as-inf}. \end{remark} For a (nonnegative) Radon measure $\mu \in \mathcal{M}_+(\overbar{\Omega})$, let us define variational Neumann eigenvalues $\lambda^N_k(\Omega, \mu) \in [0,\infty]$ as
+We will use similar homogenization ideas to obtain sharp upper bounds in higher dimensions for the following class of admissible $\Omega$, which includes Lipschitz domains. \begin{definition} A \emph{bounded} domain $\Omega$ is called \emph{admissible} if it satisfies the following three assumptions: \begin{itemize} \item $\D(\overbar{\Omega})$ is dense in $H^1(\Omega)$; \item the embedding $H^1(\Omega) \to L^2(\Omega)$ is compact; \item $\overbar{\Omega} = \bigsqcup_{i} \overbar{\Omega}_i$, where $\Omega_i$ are the connected components of $\Omega$. \end{itemize} \end{definition} \begin{remark} Bounded domains with continuous boundary (that is, $\Omega$ can be locally represented as the epigraph of a continuous function) are admissible; see, for example, \cite[Theorem~1.1.6/2]{Mazja:1985:-sobolev-spaces} and \cite[Theorem~V.4.17]{Edmunds-Evans:1987:spec-theory-diff-operators}.
+In this case, $C^\infty(\overbar{\Omega})$ is dense in $H^1(\Omega)$. \end{remark} \begin{remark} The definition of admissibility is chosen mainly to ensure the applicability of the variational characterization of Corollary~\ref{cor:k-th-eigenval-as-inf}.
+The $3$rd property allow us to consider disjoint unions of connected domains. \end{remark} It is natural to view the Steklov problem as a particular case of an eigenvalue problem for measures, a perspective that has proved useful in its own right (see \cite{Grigoryan-Netrusov-Yau:2004:eignval-of-ellipt-oper,Kokarev:2014:measure-eigenval,Girouard-Karpukhin-Lagace:2021:continuity-of-eigenval}).
+For a (nonnegative) Radon measure $\mu \in \mathcal{M}_+(\overbar{\Omega})$, let us define variational Neumann eigenvalues $\lambda^N_k(\Omega, \mu) \in [0,\infty]$ as